 To start remote debugging of a test, select the test and choose the Debug <Test Name> Remotely on TeamCity Agent option from the context menu (the Remote Debug action is also available from the TeamCity plugin menu.
 The action will require you to select an IntelliJ IDEA run configuration).

 Once you do this, the TeamCity plugin will ask you to select a build configuration where you want to start the debug session.
 The process is similar to starting a personal build.
 For example, if there are personal changes, a personal patch will be created and sent to an agent.
-Also, since the process is basically the same, when you select a build configuration, you can specify an agent, customize properties, etc.
+Also, since the process is basically the same, when you select a build configuration, you can specify an agent, customize properties, and so on.

 If the selected configuration contains more than one IntelliJ IDEA Project build step, the plugin will ask you to choose build steps where to start the debug session.